Ethan2541/WireLinks/readme.md

 - Application-layer : HTTP

 These protocols are implemented as classes, in eponym files.
 The latter all have a parser, getters and str representation.

-Source Files
----

-The file "trame.py" groups every protocol object to build a frame.
-It also implements several ways to display a single frame.

-The file "liste_trames.py" holds the frames list of the tracefile that is being analyzed.
-It also implements filters handling.

-Finally, the file "main.py" implements the GUI and runs the program.

 Samples